BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/More-Firewine-Kobolds.md

 - **Regions**: A dictionary of regions, with region IDs as keys.
   - **Entries**: A list of potential spawns for this region.
-    - Option 1: Reference a spawn template with `{ "SpawnTemplates": "TemplateName", "Weight": N }`
+    - Option 1: Reference a spawn template with `{ "SpawnTemplate": "TemplateName", "Weight": N }`
     - Option 2: Define an inline entry with the same fields as a spawn template plus a Weight.
   - **Weight**: The weight of this entry.
 This is used to determine the probability of this entry being selected in the pool of possible spawns.